Breast Reconstruction Surgery

 Dr. Rednam Discusses Breast Reconstruction

-Recovery time varies based on the type of reconstruction.
-Generally, patients can expect to resume most light activities within 2-3 weeks with no restrictions by 6-8 weeks.
-Dr. Rednam will provide individualized recovery instructions tailored to your surgery.
+Recovery varies by procedure type, but most patients resume light activities within 2-3 weeks with no restrictions by 6-8 weeks.
+You’ll have scheduled follow-ups to monitor healing, and Dr. Rednam provides individualized recovery instructions tailored to your specific surgery.

 FAQs About Breast Reconstruction